How To: Get Rid of Woodpeckers

 - 3. Set up a pretend predator.
-Because owls prey on woodpeckers, you can purchase a decoy owl from a home improvement or garden store to place in your yard.
-Opt for one with reflective eyes, which look more realistic.
+Because owls prey on woodpeckers, artificial decoy owls often serve as effective deterrents.
+You can purchase readymade decoys online, at home improvement centers, and many local garden stores.
+Opt for ones with reflective eyes, which look more realistic.

 - 4. Spook them with noise.
 This last simple deterrent (no purchase necessary!) only requires you to clap your hands, whoop, or make another loud noise to frighten the bird off if you’re outdoors and you see one.

 Prevent the Woodpeckers’ Return